RobertBernstein/OdysseyRegistration/README.md

 ## TODO

 1. I rolled back to EF 4.4 to make sure everything worked.
 See if the code works as-is with EF 6.x.

+## 08/04/2024

+Created a new project in the solution named `OdysseyRegistrationWebApi`
+1. Right-clicked on the sln and selected "Add, New Project..."
+2. Selected "ASP.NET Core Web API".
+3. Used the following options:
+   1. .NET 8.0 (Long Term Support)
+   2. Authentication type: None (I may need to fix this later)
+   3. Configure for HTTPS: checked
+   4. Enable container support: checked
+   5. Do not use top-level statements: unchecked
+   6. Use controllers: checked
+   7. Enlist in .NET Aspire orchestration: unchecked
+4. I was then prompted with:
+   1. ⚠️ This solution contains packages with vulnerabilities.
+Manage NuGet Packages.
+   2. Clicked the "Manage NuGet Packages" link.
+   3. I checked "Show only vulnerable".
+   4. jQuery.UI.Combined needed to be updated from 1.10.3 to 1.13.2.
+   5. The only project using it looks like OdysseyMvc4.
+5. I still got vulnerability warnings in my build output.
+   1. Upgraded jQuery 2.0.3 in OdysseyMvc4.